Julietarellanoo/colombian_leaders_murders/README.md

 [Kepler.gl](https://kepler.gl/#/) is a Uber’s Open Source Geospatial Toolbox for large-scale data sets.
 Built on top of the [deck](https://deck.gl/#/) WebGL data visualization framework, kepler.gl scales the map creation process by quickly gaining insights and validating visualization ideas from geospatial data.

 ## The 3 key points of kepler.gl:
-* Ease of building incredible data visualizations on interactive maps on the web, on a beautifully designed platform with a remarkable user experience.
+* Ease of building data visualizations on interactive maps on the web, on a designed platform with a comfortable user experience.
-*  The commitment to Open Source, being in turn supported by large corporations such as Uber and Mapbox.
+*  The commitment to Open Source, being supported by large corporations such as Uber and Mapbox.
-*  Integración con otros productos y plataformas de terceros como  CARTO, así como con frameworks JavaScript como React para integrar el mapa en una aplicación a modo de componente.
+*  Integration with other products and platforms frome third parties such as CARTO, and with frameworks JavaScript such as React to integrate the map into an app as one of its component.

-As a summary, we could say that kepler.gl is a tool made up of a platform to build geographic information visualizations quickly, easily, intuitively, with good graphic results and great interaction with the user.
+As a summary, kepler.gl is a tool made up of a platform to build geographic information visualizations quickly, easily, intuitively, with good graphic results and great interaction with the user.

 ## Using kepler to visualize the leaders assassinated in Colombia in 2019
 1. Load the generated geoJSON from **leaders.py**.